vivainio/TRouteBuilder/README.md

 # TRouteBuilder
-Generate ASP.NET route links by Expressions
+Generate ASP.NET route links by linq expressions

 In ASP.net web api, creating links to api controllers is left as an "excercise for the reader".